 Meal Planning Basics

 There are no strict rules for meal planning, it’s more about finding what works for you and your family.
 For me, making a monthly meal plan works best — I couldn’t keep up with weekly planning.
 I also find that planning a month at a time allows me to vary my meals and proteins for effectively.
-Read all about how I meal plan and grab a monthly planning guide here.

 Do I stick to my meal plan?